- Which is Better? The Canon 5DMK III or the Nikon D750?

 As far as the point of it goes, it’s best to let everyone have their own opinion.
 I for one have used both systems for many years and the only thing I've learned from it is that I need to become a better photographer because neither Canon or Nikon will make me a better photographer.

 With all that said, this is a question that has been filling online forums for a few months and I'm sure is getting a fair share of debates in real life as well.
-Which is better, the D750 or the 5DMK III?
+Which is better, the Nikon D750 or the Canon 5D MarK III?

 First of all, it's important to note that photographers asking this question either have no problem switching from one system to another, or are in the process of upgrading from an entry level DSLR or a compact camera.